8 Arrested After Shots Fired At Oak Lawn Hotel

 Shots fired call at 94th Hilton Dr. Numerous subjects in custody.
 Heavy police presence, avoid the area.

-— Oak Lawn Police Dept (@OakLawnPD) March 30, 2021MORE NEWS: COVID-19 In Illinois: Coronavirus Infections And Hospitalizations Still Rising, So No 'Bridge Phase' Reopening Yet
+— Oak Lawn Police Dept (@OakLawnPD) March 30, 2021MORE NEWS: Off-Duty Chicago Police Officer Shoots Suspect During Home Invasion In Albany Park